 † To learn more about this side effect, see the “Side effects explained” section below.

-‡ An allergic reaction is possible after using Rexulti.
+‡ An allergic reaction is possible after taking Rexulti.
 However, it’s not clear whether this side effect occurred in studies.

 Learn more about some of the side effects Rexulti may cause.

-Weight gain is possible with Rexulti use.
+Weight gain is possible with Rexulti treatment.
 In both short-term and long-term studies, this was one of the most common side effects reported in people taking Rexulti.

 The amount of weight you might gain with Rexulti can vary.
 It depends on several factors, including your condition, dosage, other medical conditions, and lifestyle.